maliedvp/pypsql/docs/source/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)
 <!-- badges: end -->

-`PyPostgreSQL` is a lightweight framework for connecting to PostgreSQL databases, whether locally or remotely hosted.
+`pypsql` is a lightweight framework for connecting to PostgreSQL databases, whether locally or remotely hosted.
 It builds on top of [`SQLAlchemy`](https://www.sqlalchemy.org/) to provide a simple, Pythonic interface for establishing connections, running queries, and